 An LLC is a legal entity, and there are various ways an LLC may elect to be taxed.
-That means that forming an LLC may or may not change the way the owner(s) pays taxes.
-Here are the four most common ways that LLCs choose to organize for tax purposes.
+That means that forming an LLC may or may not change the way the owners pay taxes.
+Here are the four most common ways that LLCs choose to organize for federal tax purposes.

 - Sole proprietor (single-member LLCs only).
-In a single-member LLC, the business profits pass through to the owner(s), and they pay personal income tax on the full amount.
+In a single-member LLC, the business profits pass through to owners, who pay personal income tax on the full amount.
 Owners are considered self-employed and must also pay self-employment taxes, covering Social Security and Medicare.

 - Partnership (multi-member LLCs only).
 In a partnership, the business profits pass through to each member, and each must pay income tax on their portion.
 In most cases, each member also pays self-employment taxes.

 - S corporation (single or multi-member LLCs).
 Owners of an S corp may choose to pay themselves a salary and pay payroll taxes on their salary amount.
-The balance of the business profits pass through to the owner(s) as income, but they do not have to pay self-employment tax on these profits.
-S corps also do not pay corporate taxes, as they are pass-through entities.
+The balance of the business profits pass through to owners as income, but they do not have to pay self-employment tax on these profits.
+S corporations also do not pay corporate taxes, as they are pass-through entities.

 - C corporation (single or multi-member LLCs).
 All business profits are taxed at the corporate rate.
-Any profit distributions taken by LLC members are also subject to personal income taxes; this is known as double taxation.
-Members of a C corp don’t have to pay self-employment taxes, but any member that is paid a salary by the LLC will pay payroll taxes on their wages.
+Unlike the pass-through taxation scheme of an S corp, profit distributions taken from a C corp by LLC members are subject to personal income taxes.
+This is known as double taxation.
+C corp members don’t have to pay self-employment taxes.
+However, any LLC member who receives a salary will be subject to payroll taxes.

-Regardless of which taxation status they choose, owners must distinguish their personal finances from their business finances.
-This could mean opening a separate bank account for their business and tracking business expenses.
+Regardless of which taxation status they choose, small business owners forming an LLC must distinguish their personal finances from their business finances.
+This could mean opening a separate business bank account and tracking business expenses.

 The advantages of an LLC include legal protection and potential tax benefits for businesses of all sizes, whether it’s a one-person shop or a small business with a team of employees.